AkBKukU/udev-device-setup-demo/README.md

 directory so we will use `sudo` to elevate the file editing command to run with `root` user permissions.*

+Open a new file in a text editor with
-Add a line that we will modify to contain your devices USB vendor and product ID.
+`sudo nano /etc/udev/hwdb.d/70-keyboard.hwdb`.
+Add the following line that we will modify in a moment to contain your devices USB information to identify it.

 `/etc/udev/hwdb.d/70-keyboard.hwdb`